Documentation

 agentation

 Visual element selection for React apps.
-Adds a floating toolbar to your dev environment that lets you click on any element to select it, then ask Claude to modify it.
+Adds a floating toolbar to your dev environment that lets you click on any element to select it, then ask the AI to modify it.
 Requires a React project.

 Built by Benji Taylor, Dennis Jin & Alex Vanderzon